JetBrains/kotlin-web-site/docs/topics/basic-types.md

 [//]: # (title: Basic types)

-In Kotlin, everything is an object in the sense that you can call member functions and properties on any variable.
+In Kotlin, everything is an object in the sense of that you can call member functions and properties on any variable.
-Some types can have a special internal representation – for example, numbers, characters and booleans can be represented as primitive values at runtime – but to the user they look like ordinary classes.
+Some types can have a special internal representation – For example: numbers, characters and booleans can be represented as primitive values at runtime – but to the user they look like ordinary classes.

 This section describes the basic types used in Kotlin: